Go to main content

 Can the system be transposed to France?

-According to a study based on an international comparison, the key success factors of an apprenticeship training system are as follows:
+According to a study based on an international comparison, the key success factors for an of an Education system are as follows:

-• Governance by companies and social partners, who are responsible for training;
+• Governance by companies and social partners, responsible for Education ;

 • curricula with a strong business focus, but also including cross-disciplinary and progressive skills;